This Is the Easiest Way to Peel Hard-Boiled Eggs

 No more mess!
 We'll show you how to peel a hard-boiled egg quickly and easily.

 Everyone has that one task they hate.
 Maybe it’s cutting onions (so many tears) or unwrapping candies for a favorite cookie.
 For me, it’s peeling hard-boiled eggs.
 I always hate removing the shell because no matter how hard I try, I never can get the perfect peel.
-That means my deviled eggs never look as flawless as I want (though I can recommend some delicious takes on the appetizer).
+That means my deviled eggs never look as flawless as I want.

 Lucky for me, our sister site Taste of Home‘s Test Kitchen has three easy methods for removing the shell with picture-perfect results.
 That means no more ugly eggs and no more frustration!
 And I can cross this task off my list of most-dreaded.
 Let’s start at the very beginning: getting the perfect hard-boiled egg.